-Never attempt to disassemble a component until you have read and understood recommended procedures.
-Some components contain powerful springs and injury can result if not properly disassembled.
-Use only proper tools and observe all precautions pertaining to use of those tools.
+Never attempt to disassemble a component until you have read and understood the recommended procedures.
+Some components contain powerful springs, and injury can result if not properly disassembled.
+Use only proper tools, and observe all precautions pertaining to use of those tools.
 Failure to comply may result in property damage, personal injury, or death.

-Completely bypassing a Bendix® AD-IS air dryer will bypass the system's pressure protection valves.
+Completely bypassing a Bendix® air dryer will bypass the system's pressure protection valves.
 This could lead to loss of air pressure or damage to the vehicle's air system, which could cause an accident involving death or personal injury.
-Always adhere to the manufacturer's procedure if it is necessary in an emergency to temporarily bypass an AD-IS series air dryer.
+Always adhere to the manufacturer's procedure if it is necessary in an emergency to temporarily bypass a Bendix® air dryer.
 Failure to comply may result in death, personal injury, equipment or property damage.

-If a different air dryer brand or model is installed on the vehicle other than what was originally installed, it could cause the air system to not perform correctly unless the full air system design is reviewed and modifications made to comply with Federal Motor Vehicle Safety Standards (FMVSS) 121 AirBrake Systems.
+If a different air dryer brand or model is installed on the vehicle other than what was originally installed, it could cause the air system to not perform correctly unless the full air system design is reviewed and modifications made to comply with Federal Motor Vehicle Safety Standards (FMVSS) 121 Air Brake Systems.
 Failure to abide by this warning and maintain compliance to FMVSS 121 could cause loss of vehicle control and may lead to death or serious personal injury.

-If the supply and service air tanks are not drained at the recommended frequency, water could enter the air lines and valves.
-This could cause corrosion or blockage, which could compromise the brake system safety and potentially cause an accident.
-Failure to comply may result in property damage, personal injury, or death.
+If the air tanks are not drained at the recommended frequency, water could enter the air lines and valves.
+This could cause corrosion or blockage, compromising brake system safety, which could lead to an accident.
+Failure to comply may result in death, personal injury, equipment damage, or property damage.

 Your vehicle's compressor takes outside air and compresses it, usually to 100-120 psi (689-827 kPa).
 The compressed air then goes to the reservoirs to be stored until needed.
 When you operate your air brakes, the stored compressed air flows into the chambers where it is used to apply your truck and trailer brakes.
-That is why, when you push down on your brake pedal, you don't feel the same amount of pressure on the pedal that you do when you apply the brakes on your car.
+That is why, when you push down on your brake pedal, you don't feel the same amount of pressure on the pedal that you do when you apply the brake on your car.
 All you are doing on your truck is opening an air valve to allow air to flow into the brake chambers.
 Contamination of the air supply system is the major cause of problems in air-operated components such as brake valves, and suspension height control valves.
 To keep contaminants to the lowest possible level, follow these maintenance procedures.